Lawyer Google Business Profile Suspended: Recovery Guide

 Law firm GBP suspension most commonly results from practice-area keyword stuffing in the business name, virtual office addresses, or attorney duplicate listings — violations specific to the legal profession.
 Google applies stricter verification to attorneys because legal services is one of the most spam-affected categories on Maps.
 Law firms represent approximately 15% of GBP suspension cases I handle.

 Law firms lose more potential clients per suspension day than almost any other business I work with.
-A suspended personal injury attorney could be missing $50,000 in potential fee revenue for every week they're offline.
-A family law practice loses consultations that could each represent $3,000 to $15,000 in billing.
+Personal injury partners I've worked with have estimated tens of thousands of dollars per week in missed fee revenue while offline — calculated against their own reported case-value averages and call volume, not an industry survey.
+Family law practices lose consultations that each represent several thousand dollars in downstream billing.
 The stakes are high, and yet attorneys often make the same preventable mistakes that trigger suspensions.
+For a full walk-through of one such recovery see the Fletcher Law recovery case study.

 After handling dozens of law firm reinstatement cases, I've identified a clear pattern: the violations that affect attorneys are almost always tied to three things — business name formatting, office address legitimacy, and aggressive review solicitation.
 This guide covers all three, plus the documentation and appeal process that gets law firms reinstated.